 - oil for deep frying

-- blue cheese dressing for serving, optional
+- 1 cup blue cheese dressing , as a dip for the strips

-- Wash pig ears thoroughly and scrape off any hair, if necessary.
+Wash pig ears thoroughly and scrape off any hair, if necessary.
 Place pig ears in a large pot and add the garlic cloves, thyme, and peppercorns.
 Fill pot with water until it just covers all the ears.
 Bring to a boil, then reduce heat to a simmer.
 Cover pot with a lid and simmer until ears are fork tender, about 3 hours.
 Check the pot a couple of times to make sure the ears are completely covered by water at all times while cooking.

-- Remove cooked ears to a cooling rack to cool and reserve stock for a later use.
+Remove cooked ears to a cooling rack to cool and reserve stock for a later use.
 Once cool, dry the ears and place in covered container in the refrigerator overnight.

-- Place all the strips in a bowl and mix with the buffalo sauce.
+Place all the strips in a bowl and mix with the buffalo sauce.
 Serve immediately with homemade blue cheese dressing!